Animal by-products and food waste

 You must collect and transport animal by-products in leak-proof, closed containers or sealed new packaging.

 You must keep each category of by-product separate and clearly labelled to avoid contamination.
 See animal by-product categories.

 Who can transport animal by-products

 You must ensure that anyone removing your waste is authorised to do so.
-On 8 April 2011 new regulations introduced a two-tier registration system for waste carriers.
+There is a two-tier registration system for waste carriers.

 Animal by-product transportation documents

 All movements of animal by-products, except manure, must be accompanied by a commercial document.
 This is different from a waste transfer note or hazardous waste consignment note.

 The commercial document should include: